SystemSpace/Compendium/compendium.rst

 Are there nations in LFE?
   Yes, they are divided into nations.

+What do people from LFE call themselves (i.e. people from the US are americans, NE are Dutch, etc)?
+  LFErs, or LFEkaiji.

+What about people from Ghakuwent-sji?
+  Ghaki-kaiji / Ghakuwent'sj-kaiji.

 Is there a shorter version of Ghakuwent-sji?
   Some locals call it Ghaki.